Skip to ContentSkip to Navigation

 Programme options

-Health and Life Sciences (profile)
+Health and Life Sciences and Neuroscience (profile)

 Non-medical/biological perspectives on these topics are important to UCG, which encourages multidisciplinary approaches to problem solving.
 Students study through small group lectures, working groups, journal clubs, laboratory practicals and self-study.